nanderson815/atlanta-triathlon-club/src/pages/start-here/index.md

 blurbs:
   - title: SWIMMING
     desc: >-
-      We offer five, organized coach- led practices during the week with up to six lanes at a practice.
+      We offer two, organized coach- led practices during the week with up to five lanes at a practice.
 Lanes are organized by ability—newbies and former-college-swimmers welcome.

       Just learning to swim?
 We have a dedicated beginner lane at all sessions for that.
 All our practices are beginner friendly.
 And we offer swim lessons through Energy Lab if you need extra one on one attention.
-Twice per month during summer we offer supported open water sessions.
+Twice per month during summer we offer supported open water sessions at Red Top Mountain in Cartersville.
   - title: CYCLING
     desc: >-
       We have plenty of indoor and outdoor riding options.
 At Energy Lab, our